microsoft/health-architectures/FHIR/FHIRProxy/README.md

 # Configuration <a name="configuration"></a>

-Please see the [installation guide](https://github.com/microsoft/health-architectures/FHIR/FHIRProxy/CONFIG.md) for instructions on how to configure FHIR Proxy.
+Please see the [configuration guide](https://github.com/microsoft/health-architectures/FHIR/FHIRProxy/CONFIG.md) for instructions on how to configure FHIR Proxy.

 # Contributing <a name="contributing"></a>